AdaCore/gnatcoverage/testsuite/Qualif/Ada/decision/1_Core/Topologies/And/Actual/tc.rst

 "A and then B", used as a subprogram actual argument value
 ===========================================================

-Check DC on ``A and then B`` used as a subpgrogram actual argument value.
+Check DC for ``A and then B`` used as a subpgrogram actual parameter value.